Lectio Divina: 31st Sunday in Ordinary Time (A)

 These words of Jesus seem hard and argumentative.
-Let us try to meditate them in conjunction with Jesus’ first discourse on the mount according to Matthew.
+Let us try to meditate on them in conjunction with Jesus’ first discourse on the mount according to Matthew.
 This then becomes a comparison between the ideal of the life of a disciple of Christ and the attitudes that do not correspond with this ideal, seen in those who are still “under the Law”, as Paul would say.
-The discourse is addressed to the crowd and especially to the disciples, not to the Scribes and Pharisees, at least in this first part of the chapter.
-However, there are also Scribes who are “not far from the kingdom of God” (Mk 12:34).
+The discourse is addressed to the crowd and especially to the disciples, not to the scribes and Pharisees, at least in this first part of the chapter.
+However, there are also scribes who are “not far from the kingdom of God” (Mk 12:34).
 Everywhere there are those who “say and do not do”.

 Let us pray with Psalm 131

 I do not set my sights too high.

 I have taken no part in great affairs,